chitraa-cj/shopify-insights-fetcher/replit.md

 Preferred communication style: Simple, everyday language.
 Backend preference: Python-only implementation with AI-powered validation using Gemini.
-Latest Request: Fix FAQ extraction to avoid navigation menus, add competitor analysis, and implement database persistence.
+Latest Request: Enhanced intelligent policy and FAQ extraction that automatically discovers and extracts content from privacy policies, terms of service, and segmented FAQ sections using AI reasoning for complex site navigation.

 ## Recent Enhancements (Latest)